-Lab Reports include the following sections:
+Lab Reports include the following sections

 - 1. Purpose: A brief statement explaining the purpose of the research. - 2.
-Materials: A list of materials needed to perform the research.
+Safety: A list of all important safety warnings.
+(Note: If the instruction sheet contains a detailed Safety section, you do not need to rewrite it again.
+Simply reference the instruction sheet with, "See Instruction Sheet", and include it with your report.) - 3.
+Materials and Equipment: A list of materials and equipment needed to perform the research.
 When applicable, include appropriate quantities and units.
 (Note: If the instruction sheet contains a detailed Equipment and Materials section, you do not need to rewrite them again.
-Simply reference the instruction sheet with, "See Instruction Sheet", and include it with your report.) - 3.
+Simply reference the instruction sheet with, "See Instruction Sheet", and include it with your report.) - 4.
 Procedures: An accurate description of the procedures.
-Write this so that a knowledgeable researcher in another part of the world will have enough information to duplicate and verify your results. - 4.
+Write this so that a knowledgeable researcher in another part of the world will have enough information to duplicate and verify your results. - 5.
 Observations: A description of the results using clear and scientific language.
-Never alter actual observations to match expectations! - 5.
+Never alter actual observations to match expectations! - 6.
 Diagrams: One or more illustrations supporting your observations and conclusions.
 Always label diagrams.
-Add a legend if there is not enough space in the diagram for longer labels. - 6.
-Data: When applicable, include relevant data in tabular and/or graph form. - 7.
+Add a legend if there is not enough space in the diagram for longer labels.

+- 7. Data: When applicable, include relevant data in tabular and/or graph form. - 8.
 Conclusion: A concise and accurate description of your conclusions.
 Only add information that is scientifically supported (observable, measurable, repeatable) by your observations.
-In some case, such as when your research is inconclusive, you might list concerns with the research process, or propose follow up questions that might help lead to more useful conclusions. - 8.
+In some case, such as when your research is inconclusive, you might list concerns with the research process, or propose follow up questions that might help lead to more useful conclusions. - 9.
 References: A list of citations for all quotations taken from other sources.